HSRLCLab/SmartFactory_MQTTCommunication-UnderReview/README.md

+> :warning: **This code needs a review**: Reveiw with nyfelix needed and then merge into SmartFactory_MQTTCommunication

 # SmartFactory_MQTTCommunication

 The SmartFactroy_MQTTCommunication is an modular part of the SmartFactory project.
 MQTTCommunication establishes a WLAN-connection and allows you to connect with an MQTT-Broker to send and receive message.